 Fuel requirements for the Western Canadian thermal generation facilities that we operate are supplied by a surface strip coal mine located in close proximity to the facilities.
 We own the Highvale mine that supplies coal to the Sundance and Keephills facilities and perform the mining, reclamation and associated work at the Highvale mine.
 Prairie Mines & Royalty Ltd., under contract with TransAlta, operated the mine on our behalf until January 17, 2013.
 On that date, we assumed operating and management control of the Highvale mine through our wholly-owned subsidiary, SunHills Mining Limited Partnership ("SunHills").
-The decision to directly operate our facility was made in line with our operating model for operational excellence and to provide us with greater control over our costs and operations.
+The decision to directly operate our facility was made to provide us with greater control over our costs and operations.